Markham GO Station: History

 The station was built in 1871 by the Toronto and Nipissing Railway, which was taken over by the Grand Trunk Railway, which ultimately became part of the Canadian National Railway in 1923.
 It has been designated as a heritage railway station by the Historic Sites and Monuments Board of Canada.

-The station design is based on a classic Canadian Railway Style with elements of the Vernacular-Carpenter Gothic architecture of the mid-19th century in Ontario.
+The station design is based on a classic Canadian Railway Style with elements of the Vernacular-Carpenter Gothic architecture of the mid-19th century in Ontario. while the station uses a gable roof, the enclosed platform shelter have Dutch gable roof design.

 The city of Markham purchased the building as a Millennium project and are undertaking its restoration in conjunction with the Markham Village Conservancy, which manages the station.
 In addition to facilities for GO Transit, the building is used as a community centre, with two rooms that have a capacity of 30 and 100 people, respectively, which are available for rental.

 Services

 Markham Station does not have a bus terminal.
-Connecting bus services serve on-street stops in front of the station.
+Connecting bus services serve on-street stops in front of the station on Markham Main Street.